 GeneCards Summary for CEBPB Gene

 CEBPB (CCAAT/Enhancer Binding Protein Beta) is a Protein Coding gene.
-Diseases associated with CEBPB include myxoid liposarcoma and obesity.
+Diseases associated with CEBPB include obesity and leukemia, acute promyelocytic, somatic.
 Among its related pathways are IL6-mediated signaling events and Cellular Senescence.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is CEBPE.